wireapp/wire-server-deploy/ansible/README.md

 ##### Configuring SSH keys
 (from https://linoxide.com/how-tos/ssh-login-with-public-key/)
-If you want a bit higher security, you can copy SSH keys between your admin node, and your ansible nodes.
+If you want a bit higher security, you can copy SSH keys between the machine you are administrating with, and the machines you are managing with ansible.

-* On 'admin', create an SSH key.
+* Create an SSH key.
 ```
 ssh-keygen -t rsa
 ```

-* Install your SSH key on each of the kubenodes, so that you can SSH into them without a password:
+* Install your SSH key on each of the machines you are managing with ansible, so that you can SSH into them without a password:
 ```
 ssh-copy-id -i ~/.ssh/id_rsa.pub $USERNAME@$IP
 ```